DominicBurkart/leoronic/readme.md

 Simple distributed computing.

-### note: leoronic is still in development and is not ready for use.
+### note: leoronic is a prototype to understand grid computing.

 Leoronic is a distributed computing library.
-Acting as a thin (~1500 lines) layer over OTP, it provides the same interface as Python's multiprocessing library and, once in alpha, will require minimal setup.
+Acting as a thin (~1500 lines) layer over OTP, it provides the same interface as Python's multiprocessing library and requires minimal setup.
 Leoronic automatically handles the loss or addition of new nodes to your cluster, allowing you to increase throughput or handle hardware failure on the fly, without stopping your applicaton or modifying your code.
-Leoronic maintains a comprehensive set of integration tests and is being actively maintained and extended.

 ### System requirements